Capalaba

 In terms of cultural diversity, Capalaba records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Capalaba's cultural diversity was above average, with 10.4% speaking a language other than English at home and 22.8% born overseas.
-Christianity dominated religiously, comprising 50.9%.
-Other religions were overrepresented at 1.1%, compared to Greater Brisbane's 0.8%.
+Capalaba's population showed above-average cultural diversity, with 10.4% speaking a language other than English at home and 22.8% born overseas.
+Christianity was the predominant religion, comprising 50.9%.
+The 'Other' religious category had a slightly higher representation in Capalaba (1.1%) compared to Greater Brisbane (1.3%).

 Frequently Asked Questions - Diversity